Windsor for the Derby – How We Lost

 Webcuts brings you the lowdown from this year's Way Out West Festival held in Gothenburg, Sweden, including reviews, photos, and setlists from the first two days, Thursday 7 and Friday 8 August 2008.
 Bands reviewed: Buzzcocks, The Sonics, Okkervil River, The National, Sonic Youth, Grinderman and Broder Daniel.
 Way Out West Day One and Two

-SideOneDummy, 2008 [rating:9/10] The ’59 Sound starts, fittingly, with a sound of romance and antiquity -- a needle laid to vinyl.
+SideOneDummy, 2008 [9/10] The ’59 Sound starts, fittingly, with a sound of romance and antiquity -- a needle laid to vinyl.
 A spindly guitar riff echoes faintly in the distance, then suddenly erupts into an anthem.
-From this point onward, The ’59 Sound pulses with warmth and energy forged by the fusion of the most
+From this point onward, The Gaslight Anthem's The ’59 Sound pulses with warmth and energy forged by the fusion

 Dev Hynes was once a teenage Test Icicle but now goes it alone under the name Lightspeed Champion.
 This year's Falling off the Lavender Bridge surprised many, especially Test Icicles fans, as its charming mix of Britpop, folk and alt.country was a significant departure from the indie meets hardcore of his former band.
 Static's Chris